-24. Please answer:
+28. Please answer:

-100% 75% 50% 25% 5% 0% Don't know/Not Applicable

-In your view, what percentage (%) of

-convicted criminals released from prison

-relapse into criminal behavior?
+100% 75% 50% 25% 5% 0% Don't know/Not Applicable In your view, what percentage (%) of convicted criminals released from prison relapse into criminal behavior?

-25. How likely is it that the police:
+29. How likely is it that the police:

-Very likely Likely Unlikely Very unlikely Don't know/ Not applicable (a) Arbitrarily arrest a citizen without probable cause (false arrest)? (b) Use excessive force during arrests?
+Very likely Likely Unlikely Very unlikely Don't know/ Not applicable

+(a) Arbitrarily arrest a citizen without probable

+cause (false arrest)?

+(b) Use excessive force during arrests?

+(c) Arrest an individual accused of a crime

+without an arrest warrant or order issued by a

+judge or magistrate?

+(d) Videotape the entire interrogation of a

+suspect?